Zymo-Research/zymoTransmit/README.md

 ## Current Version

-The current major release contains all initial functionality plus some additional features designed to help the California Department of Public Health clear backlogged data using their existing form.
-Many of these extended features will also help other users with their submissions.
-Essential features covered include transmission of data from this program's preferred table format (either CSV or tab-delimited text), transmission of a large block of HL7 data, transmission of a folder with individual HL7 data blocks, transmission of a CDPH-formatted CSV file, and handling of results that fail to transmit for various reasons.
+The current version contains all functionality from the previous version with the new key feature being the ability to connect to the new Optum API for reporting results in California.

-This major release has been nicknamed Imahara's Pudding Cup after [Grant Imahara](https://en.wikipedia.org/wiki/Grant_Imahara), a popular advocate of STEAM education and performing random acts of kindness for others.
+This major release has been nicknamed Geoff Peterson's Metal Mohawk in remembrance of [Grant Imahara](https://en.wikipedia.org/wiki/Grant_Imahara), a popular advocate of STEAM education and performing random acts of kindness for others.

 ## Authors